MikeFried/Luau3D/README.md

   - `engine/` - Core engine components
   - `main.cpp` - Entry point
 - `scripts/` - Luau game scripts
-- `vendor/` - Third-party dependencies
+- `external/` - Third-party dependencies

 ## Usage

 The engine uses Luau scripts for game logic.
-The main script is located at `scripts/main.luau`.
-You can modify this script to create your game.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The current script is hardcoded at `scripts/test.lua` and scrips must be copied into the running folder for now.
+In the future, the ability to load scripts from folders will be added to the program.